-The effective tax rate for the three and nine months ended September 30, 2022, reflects an interim tax provision resulting from impact of certain non-deductible executive compensation and the impact of the acquisition of Acacia and of certain non-deductible cost from the acquisition of Acacia, partially offset by credits for research and development activity.

-The effective tax rate for the three and nine months ended September 30, 2021, reflects the impact of certain non-deductible executive compensation and expired stock compensation, partially offset by credits for research and development activity and excess tax deduction we can realize for our stock based awards.
+The effective tax rate for the three and six months ended June 30, 2022, reflects an interim tax provision resulting from impact of certain non-deductible executive compensation and the impact of certain non-deductible cost from the acquisition of Acacia, partially offset by credits for research and development activity.
+The effective tax rate for the three and six months ended June 30, 2021, reflects the impact of certain non-deductible executive compensation and expired stock compensation and the impact of certain non-deductible cost from the acquisition of Acacia, partially offset by credits for research and development activity and excess tax deduction we can realize for our stock based awards.
 We review the realizability of our deferred tax assets on a quarterly basis, or whenever events or changes in circumstances indicate that a review is required.
 In determining the requirement for a valuation allowance, the historical and projected financial results of the legal entity or consolidated group recording the net deferred tax asset are considered, along with any other positive or negative evidence.
-Since future financial results, including the fair value adjustment on our investment in Syros may differ from previous estimates, periodic adjustments to our valuation allowances may be necessary.
+Since future financial results, including the fair value adjustment on our investment in Tyme may differ from previous estimates, periodic adjustments to our valuation allowances may be necessary.

-Deferred income tax assets as of September 30, 2022 consisted of temporary differences primarily related to the net operating losses of Acacia, stock-based compensation and research and development tax credit carryforwards, partially offset by temporary differences related to intangible assets and research and development expenses.
+Deferred income tax assets as of June 30, 2022 consisted of temporary differences primarily related to the net operating losses of Acacia, stock-based compensation and research and development tax credit carryforwards, partially offset by temporary differences related to intangible assets and research and development expenses.

 We file income tax returns in the U.S. federal jurisdiction and several states.
-We are currently under audit by the Internal Revenue Service (IRS) and three State tax jurisdictions.
-We had no amount recorded for any unrecognized tax benefits as of September 30, 2022.
+We are currently under audit by the Internal Revenue Service and three State tax jurisdictions.
+We had no amount recorded for any unrecognized tax benefits as of June 30, 2022.
 We regularly evaluate our tax positions for additional unrecognized tax benefits and associated interest and penalties, if applicable.
 There are many factors that are considered when evaluating these tax positions including: interpretation of tax laws, recent tax litigation on a position, past audit or examination history, and subjective estimates and assumptions.
 We reflect interest and penalties attributable to income taxes, to the extent they arise, as a component of income tax provision or benefit.